MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

   image("../images/example_page_cache.drawio.png"),
 ) <example_page_cache>

-The green blocks in the diagram represent memory pages that that the page cache has cached while the red represent an empty cell.
-Diagram @fig:example_page_cache has the steps with the corresponding actions that are taken.
+The green blocks in the @example_page_cache represent memory pages that that the page cache has cached while the red represent an empty cell. @fig:example_page_cache has the steps with the corresponding actions that are taken.

 == Bin Allocator